 People who are in danger of alkalosis wouldn’t benefit from ingesting sodium bicarbonate or further alkalizing their body’s pH levels.

-This could be an inexpensive, safe, accessible, and effective way to treat conditions such as RA and other autoimmune diseases — but you should always talk to your doctor before starting a regimen like this.
+This potentially could be an inexpensive, safe, accessible, and effective way to treat conditions such as RA and other autoimmune diseases.
+You should always talk to your doctor before starting a regimen like this.

 “It’s potentially a really safe way to treat inflammatory disease,” O’Connor said in a statement.